Uterine Fibroids Treatment in South Miami FL

-For women near Miami who do develop fibroids, doctors might recommend the following treatment options:
+For women who do develop fibroids, your OBGYN might recommend the following treatment options:

 - Medications – Low-dose birth controls can help stop fibroids from growing.
 They can also control heavy bleeding.
 If pain is the only symptom, over-the-counter pain medicine will help.

 - Surgery – If your fibroids cause moderate to severe symptoms, surgery might be the most effective form of treatment.
 Different procedures for uterine fibroids include:

 - Myomectomy – Surgery to remove uterine fibroids without taking out healthy tissue